rachaelaber/dispersion/outline.md

 ### Introduce the method

-Challenge has been "spurious correlation" with population size.
+The persistent challenge in investigating changes in variability has been "spurious correlation" with population size.
-Leads into talking about model w offset.
+Therefore, a model that incorporates an offset for population size is a natural choice.

 1. Our method identifies shifts in population-level dispersion in incidence